fieldtrip/website/example/coregistration_quality_control.md

 ---
 title: Check the quality of the anatomical coregistration
+category: example
-tags: [example, source, mri, plotting]
+tags: [source, mri, plotting]
 ---

 # Check the quality of the anatomical coregistration